Azure-Samples/azure-search-openai-demo-csharp/README.md

 !['Output from running azd up'](assets/endpoint.png)

 > **Note**<br>
-> It may take a minute for the application to be fully deployed.
+> It may take a few minutes for the application to be fully deployed.

 #### Use existing resources